Montana/tungsten/README.md

 - `ARGOCD_TOKEN`: The API token for your Argo CD instance.
 - `ARGOROLLOUTS_URL`: The URL of your Argo Rollouts instance.
 - `ARGOROLLOUTS_TOKEN`: The API token for your Argo Rollouts instance.

-## Proxy option

-This code allows you to start either an ngrok tunnel or an Nginx reverse proxy based on an environment variable `PROXY_OPTION`.
-Make sure to set `PROXY_OPTION` to either "ngrok" or "nginx" to choose the appropriate option.
-Additionally, adjust the Nginx command and configuration path as needed for your environment.

-## Smallstep

-The `configureSmallstep` function starts the Smallstep certificate management using a command.
-Adjust the command as necessary to fit your specific Smallstep setup.
-Ensure you have Smallstep properly installed and configured on your system, and adjust the commands as needed for your environment.

 ## Copyright